 Profile Data: which includes your username (email address), your login data, purchases or orders made by you, your interests, preferences, feedback and survey responses.

 Health and Medical Data, such as the information which you provide us when you register to use the Service and when you use the clinical Services.
-This might include details your NHS number, the clinicians you use, details of the consultations with clinicians including details of your treatment and care (including any diagnosis, medical advice and comments your clinician captures), interactions with our digital services (e.g. chatbots), details of your prescriptions, details on any devices or wearables you use, results of any investigations carried in connection with the clinical service that are uploaded in connection with the Company Services.
+This might include details including your NHS number, the clinicians you use, details of the consultations with clinicians including details of your treatment and care (including any diagnosis, medical advice and comments your clinician captures), interactions with our digital services (e.g. chatbots), details of your prescriptions, details on any devices or wearables you use, results of any investigations carried in connection with the clinical service that are uploaded in connection with the Company Services.
 It may also include information on your next of kin and carers.
 If you have given consent for us to do so, the clinician we will send the consultation notes that they take during your use of the clinical services to your NHS General Practitioner (GP).

 We may retain recordings of our consultations and interactions in connection with the clinical services.
 This can include your use of our chatbot service, video and audio recordings or audio-only recordings.
 This is to provide you with an easy way to check your clinical services where you wish to and so that we can ensure high quality care is provided to you.
 To monitor our service quality, we may retain records of when you contact our support teams via email, phone or interactions with our digital services (e.g. chatbots)